 Writing Your Life

 This online course (8 topics ) is for those who have an interest in writing about personal history for publication, for their own satisfaction or to leave for family.
 Students work at their own pace to explore the art and craft of memoir and are given guidance in the process of imposing a narrative framework on experiences, memories and emotions.
 Each session of this course will be based on a theme: eg: a childhood memory, places, family and significant life events.
 Comprehensive workbooks and examples accompany this course and tutor feedback is given on weekly writing exercises.
 A new topic and exercises will be posted online every week for the first eight weeks.
 The course is designed to be completed within 4 months but you can take up to six months.

-Students can start at any time from Monday 20 February 2017 or earlier by arrangement.
+Students can start at any time from the beginning of February 2018 or earlier by arrangement.
 Fees $450 payable by start of course.
-Early Bird Discount of $50 if paid by 3 February.
-Previous Creative Writing Dunedin students who have completed an eight week course will be given a further $100 discount.
+Previous Creative Writing Dunedin students who have completed an eight week course will be given a $100 discount.

 Topic One: Broad Approaches to Memoir and Autobiography

 In this topic we take a broad look at different genres of Writing Your Life.
 Not everyone will wish to write about themselves, they may prefer to explore their families.
 That said the emphasis is on writing about your life.
 Even if you wish to explore the lives of others, the exercises in this course will help you know yourself.
 In my opinion, in order to write well it helps to know yourself first.
 Some topics will focus on developing good writing skills, as much as content.
 The aim is to for you to create a compelling life story that others will want to read.